hasuq33/C-/README.md

 --> Intrenal Array formula when I access the value of array  arr[i] = *(arr+i)  or i[arr] = *(i+arr)

 --> Address of array can not re-assign

+--> What is Reference Variable? ans--> Same Memory but different variable name